michalmalara/queueApp/readme.md

 ### Test users credentials

 *Admin*
+Administrator with access to admin panel

 - username: admin
 - password: afd#kO13S

 *Employees*
+Account for employees that can call users to counters

 - username: employee1 - 9
 - password: empl1234

 *Kiosk*
+Account for kiosk that can be used by customers to sign in to queues

 - username: kiosk
 - password: kioskpass1234